You are welcome to my unbiased review on Kangot, particularly if you are wondering Is Kangot A Scam?

 I did not understand how it functioned, but the platform did not last.
 The website is still running, but the traffic it gets is nonexistent.

-Before I forget, this is not the first time Robert Gonzales is pulling something like this.
+Before I forget, this is not the first time Robert Gonzales was involved with questionable MLM’s.

 Club Orenda launched in 2016.
 Prior to that Gonzales was promoting Zyndio (aka ZynTravel), a matrix cycler Ponzi scheme.